The best belay device that does everything

 The belay device that does it all

-Mega Jul is definitely not the best device for belaying.
-If you are new to climbing.
-Instead of buying a device that is solely good for belaying think of what else you might like to do and buy a belay device that can meet your every climbing needs.
+Mega Jul is not the best device for belaying.
+But as you progress you will venture into other types of climbing.
+So you will not want to have a belay device that is solely good for one thing.
+Think of what else you might like to do and buy a belay device that can meet your every climbing need.